-Before we left for our long term trip – which started with backpacking in South America – we spent months researching what to pack for South America (or rather, I did – Jeremy’s less persnickety about these things).
-Well, after 5 months of backpacking through Colombia, Ecuador, Peru, Chile, and Argentina, we can safely say that we’ve fully field tested everything that we packed for backpacking South America!
-While we made a few mistakes – you can read about what we wish we did and didn’t pack – we also packed a lot of fantastic travel gear that was perfect for backpacking South America and incredibly helpful!
+Before we left for 5 months of South America backpacking, we spent months researching what to pack for South America (or rather, I did – Jeremy’s less persnickety about these things).
+Well, after 5 months of backpacking through Colombia, Ecuador, Peru, Chile, and Argentina, we can safely say that we’ve fully field tested everything that we packed for backpacking in South America!
+While we made a few mistakes – there are quite a few things that we wish we did or didn’t pack – we also packed a lot of fantastic travel gear that was perfect for backpacking South America and incredibly helpful!
 We wanted to share our favorite travel gear for South America with you.
 This isn’t a comprehensive list of what to pack for South America (you can find plenty of those elsewhere), but rather a best-of compilation of our favorite, field-tested recommendations.
-Whether we use them daily or they’re just incredibly handy in a pinch, this list is a compilation all of our favorites: the best things that we packed for South America that we will bring again the next time we visit!
+Whether we use them daily or they’re just incredibly handy in a pinch, this list is a compilation all of our favorites: the best things that we packed for backpacking in South America that we will bring again the next time we visit!
 I hope you find our packing tips handy when creating your packing list for South America.

 Please note: this is NOT a sponsored post!
 All opinions are my own and I paid my own money for ALL of our gear.
 Well OK, some of them were wedding gifts, but I picked them out and listed them on our registry!
 The point is, these aren’t paid or promoted recommendations and I have no incentive to talk them up except that I really like them.
 However, this post does include Amazon affiliate links.
 Using these links costs you no extra but the commission that we receive goes towards helping over the costs of running the site.